-We have incurred net losses in each year since our inception, including net losses of \$17.7 million and \$22.0 million in the years ended December 31, 2019 and 2020, respectively.
+We have incurred net losses of \$17.7 million, \$22.0 million, \$6.2 million and \$12.1 million in the years ended December 31, 2019 and 2020 and three months ended March 31, 2020 and 2021, respectively.
 We expect to continue to incur net losses for the foreseeable future and we may not achieve or maintain profitability in the future.
 Because the market for the solutions, features and capabilities we offer is rapidly evolving and, we believe, under-penetrated, it is difficult for us to predict our future results of operations or the limits of our market opportunity.
 We expect our operating expenses will increase significantly over the next several years as we hire additional personnel, expand our operations and infrastructure, both in existing geographies in which we operate as well as new geographical markets, continue to enhance the Similarweb brand and develop and expand our solution offerings, features and capabilities.
 We also expect our general and administrative expenses to increase as we grow and begin to operate as a public company.
 These efforts may prove more expensive than we currently anticipate, and we may not succeed in increasing our revenue sufficiently, or at all, to offset these higher expenses.
 Revenue growth may slow, or revenue may decline for a number of possible reasons, including slowing demand for our solutions or increasing competition.
 If we fail to increase our revenue as we grow our business, we may not achieve profitability, which would cause our business, financial condition, results of operations and cash flows to suffer.